 *Checks & Balances: Two Councillors for each ward*

-Town shall be Governed by a council, consisting of a Warden and six Councillors (two for each ward).
+Dartmouth shall be governed by a council, consisting of a Warden and six Councillors (two for each ward).

 *Checks & Balances: Quasi-term limits, staggered terms: Wardens had a One year term, while Councillors had two year terms.